snootched/cb-lcars/README.md

 `https://fonts.googleapis.com/css2?family=Antonio:wght@100..700&display=swap`

 #### Customized *CB-LCARS* Color Scheme

+ *Ideally, add this cb-lcars version theme into your HA-LCARS.
+If not, the color definitions will be made available to use anyway.*

  Copy the custom `LCARS Picard [cb-lcars]` definition from [cb-lcars-lcars.yaml](ha-lcars-theme/cb-lcars-lcars.yaml) to your HA-LCARS `lcars.yaml` file in Home Assistant (per instructions for [adding custom themes to HA-LCARS](https://github.com/th3jesta/ha-lcars?tab=readme-ov-file#make-your-own-color-themes)).